 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how: [help] c.
-Describe any structures on the site. [help] d.
+Describe any structures on the site. [help] There is I home & I shop on I parcel.
+No Thing on others. d.
 Will any structures be demolished?
 If so, what? [help] e.
-What is the current zoning classification of the site? [help] f.
-What is the current comprehensive plan designation of the site? [help] g.
-If applicable, what is the current shoreline master program designation of the site? [help] h.
+What is the current zoning classification of the site? [help] Ag 20 f.
+What is the current comprehensive plan designation of the site? [help] Rural Working g.
+If applicable, what is the current shoreline master program designation of the site? [help] NIA h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] i.
-Approximately how many people would reside or work in the completed project? [help] j.
-Approximately how many people would the completed project displace? [help] k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help]

-m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] 9.
-Housing [help] a.
+If so, specify. [help] NO i.
+Approximately how many people would reside or work in the completed project? [help] None for this application j.
+Approximately how many people would the completed project displace? [help] None k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help] None L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] Ag Plat to continue current Farm land usage Timothy Apry & Pasture for Cattle m Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] Ag Plat with Open Space parcel.
+9 Housing [help] a.
 Approximately how many units would be provided, if any?
-Indicate whether high, mid- dle, or low-income housing. [help] b.
+Indicate whether high, middle, or low-income housing. [help] 3 buildable Lots would be creative.
+Single Family homes. (middle?) b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. [help] c.
-Proposed measures to reduce or control housing impacts, if any: [help] 10.
-Aesthetics [help] a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] b.
-What views in the immediate vicinity would be altered or obstructed? [help] c.
-Proposed measures to reduce or control aesthetic impacts, if any: [help] 11.
-Light and Glare [help] a.
-What type of light or glare will the proposal produce?
-What time of day would it mainly occur? [help] b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help] c.
-What existing off-site sources of light or glare may affect your proposal? [help] d.
-Proposed measures to reduce or control light and glare impacts, if any: [help] 12.
-Recreation [help] a.
+Indicate whether high, middle, or low-income housing. [help] None C. Proposed measures to reduce or control housing impacts, if any: [help] Wone 11 O. Aesthetics [help] What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] None proposed at this time.
+Exterior materials would be as per County Code. h Exterior materials would be as per County Code.
+What views in the immediate vicinity would be altered or obstructed? [help] D. Work c.
+Proposed measures to reduce or control aesthetic impacts, if any: [help] 1 1.
+Light and Glare [help] What type of light or glare will the proposal produce?
+What time of day would it mainly occur? [help] None b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] Moderate Could light or glare from the finished project be a safety hazard or interfere with views? [help] c.
+What existing off-site sources of light or glare may affect your proposal? [help] Wo ne Proposed measures to reduce or control light and glare impacts, if any: [help] None a.
 What designated and informal recreational opportunities are in the immediate vicinity? [help]